Pre-implantation tissue typing ('saviour siblings')

 Which conditions can be tested for using preimplantation tissue typing?

-Though these conditions have been licensed for use in particular cases of preimplantation tissue typing, each subsequent case must still be approved by the HFEA.
+Though these conditions have already been authorised for PTT in particular cases, each subsequent case must still be approved by the HFEA.
 Your PGD clinician will manage this process for you.
+If the condition has already been approved either for PGD alone or for PTT with PTT, these application are fast-tracked as quickly as possible

 Which clinics carry out PGD?